moveit/moveit_tutorials/doc/setup_assistant/setup_assistant_tutorial.rst

    roslaunch moveit_setup_assistant setup_assistant.launch

-* This will bringup the start screen with two choices: *Create New MoveIt!
+* This will bring up the start screen with two choices: *Create New MoveIt!
 Configuration Package* or *Edit Existing MoveIt!
   Configuration Package*.